-A sworn account petition should be supported by an affidavit that the claim is "within the knowledge of affiant, just and true."1095 Unless the trial court sustains special exceptions to the pleadings, no particularization or description of the nature of the component parts of the account or claim is necessary.1096 If special exceptions are filed and sustained, the account (invoice or statement account) should show the nature of the item sold, the date, and the charge.1097 In addition, if they are challenged by special exceptions, technical and unexplained abbreviations, code numbers, and the like are insufficient to identify items and terms and must be explained.1098 Also, if special exceptions are sustained, the language used in the account must have a common meaning and must not be of the sort understood only in the industry in which it is used.1099 If invoicing and billing is done with only computer numbers or abbreviations, a key to this "business shorthand" should be attached to the pleadings or be readily available if repleading is necessary.1100
+A sworn account petition should be supported by an affidavit that the claim is "within the knowledge of affiant, just and true."
+Unless the trial court sustains special exceptions to the pleadings, no particularization or description of the nature of the component parts of the account or claim is necessary.
+Special exceptions are filed and sustained, the account (invoice or statement account) should show the nature of the item sold, the date, and the charge.
+Special exceptions, if they are challenged by special exceptions, technical and unexplained abbreviations, code numbers, and the like are insufficient to identify items and terms and must be explained.
+Also, if special exceptions are sustained, the language used in the account must have a common meaning and must not be of the sort understood only in the industry in which it is used.
+Special exceptions, a key to this "business shorthand" should be attached to the pleadings or be readily available if repleading is necessary.